 The TYPO3 Security Team works reactively:

-- TER extensions only – Security bulletins are published exclusively for extensions in the TER (Source)
+- TER extensions only – Security Bulletins are published exclusively for extensions in the TER (Source)

-The process after a report
+The Process after a Report

-When a security vulnerability in a TER extension is reported, the Security Team follows the Extension Security Policy:
+When a vulnerability in a TER extension is reported, the Security Team follows the Extension Security Policy:

 Security Warnings after Login

-- Outdated core version
+- Outdated Core version

 - Insecure extensions